inversify/InversifyJS/wiki/middleware.md

 kernel.applyMiddleware(middleware1, middleware2);
 ```

-The middleware will be invoked from right to leaft.
+The middleware will be invoked from right to left.
 This means that `middleware2` is invoked before `middleware1`.

 ## Context interceptor